-The medical groups also are rated on four Components of Care: communicating with patients, coordinating patient care, helpfulness of office staff, and timely care and services.
+The medical groups also are rated on five Components of Care: communicating with patients, coordinating patient care, helpfulness of office staff, timely care and services, and staying healthy.

-Each of the Component of Care ratings is a composite score, meaning it is based on a group of survey questions.
+Each Component of Care rating is a composite score, meaning it is based on a group of survey questions.

-Each question within each composite is scored as the percentage of patients who responded with the most positive response option (on a scale of "Always," "Usually," "Sometimes," or "Never.").
+Questions within each composite are scored as the percentage of patients who responded with the most positive response option.

-For the four Components of Care, medical groups are rated on a scale of 1 to 100.
+For the five Components of Care, medical groups are rated on a scale of 1 to 100.
 The scores are then divided into four tiers, with 4 being best.

-Some medical groups are missing some ratings because there wasn’t enough data to provide statistically reliable results for them.
+Some medical groups are missing some ratings because there were not enough data to provide statistically reliable results for them.
 In 2014, the four tier assignments are based on the 2013 cutpoints.
 The 2014 score ranges were found not to be statistically significantly different from 2013.

 You can compare up to three providers of the same type at a time.
 Please remove one from your Saved Providers if you'd like to compare this provider instead.